 Frequently Asked Questions:

-- How will this benefit my Real Estate services?
+How will this benefit my real estate sales?

-Working with the Douglas Residential and Agricultural Cost Guides gives real estate professionals a unique tool and differentiator.
-It can be accessed remotely to estimate improvements and expansions.
-Providing reliable estimates for client consideration expands your services and increases sales.
+Working with the Douglas Residential and Agricultural Cost Guides gives real estate professionals a unique cost valuation tool and differentiator.
+It can be accessed remotely to estimate home improvements and agricultural operations expansions.
+Providing reliable replacement cost estimates for client consideration expands your services and increases sales.

 The Douglas Cost Guides are the culmination of more than 30 years of experience by Karl Douglas.
-His expertise in the agricultural and residential sectors form the basis for actionable information.
-The guides are subject to ongoing updates based on local labour, materials, and other pertinent costs.
+His expertise in the agricultural and residential sectors form the basis for actionable valuation information.
+The replacement cost guides are subject to ongoing updates based on local labour, materials, and other pertinent costs.

-- How easy are the programmes to use?
+How easy are the replacement cost calculators to use?

-The Douglas Cost Guides were created with the idea that professionals in construction, farming, insurance, and everyday people could arrive at accurate estimates.
-The Douglas Cost Guides rank among the most user-friendly products available.
+The Douglas Cost Guides were created with the idea that professionals in construction, farming, insurance, real estate, and homeowners could arrive at accurate replacement cost estimates.
+The Douglas Cost Guides rank among the most user-friendly cost valuation products available for the real estate industry.

-- How detail-oriented are the programmes as to what must I gather when I am inspecting a house or farm structure?
+How detail-oriented are the replacement cost estimators as to what must I gather when I am inspecting a house or farm structure?

 One of the primary reasons the Douglas Cost Guides have emerged as a gold standard is because of the attention to detail.
-Rather than calculate improvements or expansions based solely on general square-footage, users can include a wide-range of factors to adjust / fine tune the estimate to more accurately reflect each specific situation.
+Rather than calculate home improvements or agricultural expansions costs based solely on general square-footage, users can include a wide-range of factors to adjust / fine tune the replacement cost estimate to more accurately reflect each specific situation.

-- How much does it cost to subscribe?
+How much does it cost to subscribe to the replacement cost guides?

 Replacement Cost New should always be more than market value.
 Market value is defined as the price that is paid between a willing seller and a willing buyer.
 If you consider, that as a willing buyer that is knowledgeable about the market, including construction costs – that willing buyer would pay no more than it costs to build a house or structure.
 When buying, excluding the land cost, they could find a vacant piece of property and build exactly what they want, with all the features that they want, at that same cost.